e-vana/SWE-6813-G4/README.md

 ![image](https://user-images.githubusercontent.com/24251508/225419893-f5bfe9c4-fbfb-4967-ad04-1119faa4921a.png)

+Evan and Jordan working out an HTTP call bug.

 #### 7. There is evidence that you are building your product test-first.
 There is at least 1 BDD / A-TDD test in your test suite, and it passes.
 There are at least 10 unit tests in your test suite, and they all pass.
 (10.0 pts)